EU Policy Areas

 Our areas of interest can be summarized in four main points:

-3. “Full cost recovery” as a guiding principle of financing integrated water services in Europe needs to be changed, instead, securing access to water and securing funds for investment in extraordinary infrastructures should be achieved through general taxation;
+- “Full cost recovery” under the cost recovery principle (WFD, art.
+9) as a guiding principle of financing integrated water services in Europe needs to be amended.
+It should instead secure access to water to households.
+Securing funds for investment in extraordinary infrastructures should be achieved through general taxation;

 We are currently working on the following EU policy areas: